fbpx

 -finalists’images will be displayed in an online gallery on our website;

--Each of the 12 finalists’ images will be included in our 2024 calendar – these will be sold in aid of our Project Fund.
+-Each of the 12 finalists’ images will be included in our calendar – these will be sold in aid of our Campaign Fund.

-– the short-listed images will be printed and displayed at our exhibitions – exhibition images will be included in our fundraising auction with all proceeds to our Project Fund
+– the short-listed images will be printed, framed and displayed at our exhibitions – exhibition images will be included in our fundraising auction with all proceeds to our Campaign Fund.

 To find out more, please see the Q&A below.
 Thank you.